Why bother calculating ROI?

 2. Using a business loan to help cash flow after investment

 Some businesses will have enough working capital to invest in their business without seeking finance.
 The challenge can arise after the investment when cash flow is throttled because the business owner miscalculated how quickly the new profits would come in.
 Cash flow challenges are all too common for business owners, especially small business owners and newer businesses – that’s where Moula can help.
 Business loans can be a cost-effective way to overcome cash flow challenges.
 If you need working capital to cover overheads, wages or other cash flow challenges, then a business loan can help.

 Here’s an example of how a business loan can help with cash flow and still keep your ROI positive.

 Example of cash flow challenges with profit

 You have an opportunity to invest in new equipment that will cost $100,000, and you estimate it will increase your revenue by $200,000 over the next 2 years.
 You have the working capital to cover the initial investment and you’ve estimated your ROI over the two years is 100%.
-That looks great on face value, but that is 50% per year – still a great ROI, but those profits could easily be taken up by operating costs, other unexpected costs or new overheads.
+That looks great at face value, but that’s 50% annual return – still a great ROI, but those profits could easily be taken up by operating costs, other unexpected costs or new overheads.
 While it doesn’t mean your investment is a bad decision, nor has it turned your good debt into bad debt, it might create cash flow challenges that could have a knock-on effect to create even more challenges the following year.
 And all this despite a good looking ROI.